CodedByBytes/CodedByBytes/README.md

 ## 🌟 Here is what I'm currently working on 👇

 - 🌍 **Location**: Bangalore, India
-- 🔭 **Currently working on**: Java, Spring, Spring Boot, Apache Camel,Redhat JBoss Fuse ESB, PostgreSQL, Docker, and many more.
+- 🔭 **Currently working on**: Java, Spring, Spring Boot, Apache Camel, Redhat JBoss Fuse ESB, PostgreSQL, Docker, and many more.
 - 🌱 **Currently learning**: System & Architectural Designs
 - 👯 **Looking to collaborate on**: Java & Spring boot projects
 - 📢 **I ❤️ teaching** the concepts.